Bringing Relatives To The UK

 • Each of your guests is entitled to an initial £200 ‘welcome’ payment from the local council

 • You are entitled to £350 a month ‘thank you’ payment, but you need to tell the council you want to claim this, as it’s optional.
-The ‘thank you’ payment goes up to £500 for the second and third years of sponsorship.

 If you are a Homes for Ukraine visa holder, then you are entitled to a 50% discount on your council tax bill in England, which is not affected by your guests.
 Your benefits are also not affected by receiving the ‘thank you’ payment.
 However, you should update DWP in case there is an impact on the benefits you receive (some situations depend on whether or not people are related).
 You can check by using a benefits calculator.